Cjunjie23/Assignments/README.md

 [![Watch the video](https://img.youtube.com/vi/xbv79ZG3r8k/maxresdefault.jpg)](https://youtu.be/xbv79ZG3r8k)

 ### Reflection
+The visit to UTM Digital was really exciting for me and my group because it was our first industrial visit together.
+I learned what technologies are used by the different departments in UTM Digital and how they work.
+Through this talk, I also understood more about the collaboration between each department and the future plans for UTM Digital products and projects, such as UTMSmart.

 ## Industrial Visit 2
 ### Industrial Visit 2 Newspaper
 ![Image](https://github.com/user-attachments/assets/a9eb6f10-a0c8-40d6-8c9e-d7465075c04d)
 ![Image](https://github.com/user-attachments/assets/6988850d-38ab-4fce-81c0-f5655e9d38ed)
 ### Reflection
-This visit was fun for me to appeal that the langguages or code using by Johorport, and also the projects done by UTM Dr and senior also make me proud, the future projects of combination between Johorport with AI suprised me too.
+This visit was fun for me to see what languages or code are used by Johor Port.
+The projects done by the UTM doctor and seniors also made me proud.
+The future projects combining Johor Port with AI surprised me too

 ## Design Thinking (Low Fidelity Prototype)
 ### Video